kir-dev/cmsch/README.md

 ## Set up push notifications

 1. Enable the push notification component on the backend.
-2. Create a Firebase project and enable Firebase Cloud Messaging by navigating to `Run` > `Messaging` and clicking on enable.
+2. Create a Firebase project and make sure Firebase Cloud Messaging is enabled by navigating to `Run` > `Messaging`.

 ### Backend setup
 1. Navigate to the Firebase Console of your project and open `Project Settings` > `Service accounts`